Lindy Hop Track

 Laurel fell in love with swing music nearly three decades before she threw herself into the dance.
 Soon after her first lindy hop crash course Laurel was attending every event she could reach across the Midwest, itching for another dance to a live band.
 Laurel’s background as a classroom teacher and world traveler serves to fuel her passion for learning and teaching swing dance.
 Laurel strives to help preserve lindy hop’s roots as a social street dance while re-translating partner roles for continued relevance in modern culture.

-Sarah Spoon
+Sonnie Spoon

 Samuel Coleman